EdutainmentLIVE/edutainmentlive.github.io/_posts/2019-08-23-lti-and-saml-the-basics.markdown

 As you can see the user begins by accessing the service provider and informing them that they belong to a certain identity provider.
 Once the service provider knows who the user is and where to send them to be authorized, they are redirected to the IDP login screen.
-After the IDP says they are good, they redirect back to the TP with a set of user identifiable information.
+After the IDP says they are good, they redirect back to the SP with a set of user identifiable information.
 When the SP sees this, it verifies that the payload was signed with the same certificate that the SP has on file.
 Now that we have proven the user is from a trusted source, the SP can give access to the user.